 When you’re in the market to buy a home, so many important factors merit consideration that it’s easy to forget the house is only one part of the equation.
-There’s also location, location, location – which is everything, as the saying goes.
-It’s a cliché, but there’s a lot of truth in it.
+There’s also “location, location, location – which is everything,” as the saying goes.
 Finding the right neighborhood is an important part of shopping for a home.

-But what makes up a good neighborhood?
-Check out our guide to evaluating a neighborhood – and making sure it’s the right one for you.
+But what makes a good neighborhood?
+Let’s explore how to evaluate a neighborhood to ensure it’s the right one for your home search.

-Depending on what you value in a neighborhood, some demographic factors might be more important to you than others as you start house hunting.
+Depending on what you value in a neighborhood, some factors might be more important to you than others as you start house hunting.
 Are you a twenty-something looking for a vibrant nightlife, or are you a retiree looking for a more mature crowd to socialize with?
 Is a diverse population a must for you?
 Does it matter to you whether your income would put you on the lower end – or higher end – of earners in the neighborhood?

-Whatever you value, your real estate agent or REALTOR® should be able to tell you a bit about the demographic makeup of the neighborhood to help you get a sense of other homeowners in the area.
+Whatever you value, your real estate agent or REALTOR® should be able to tell you about the neighborhood to help you get a sense of other homeowners in the area.
 If the right opportunity to buy comes along, your agent can also walk you through the process of making the best home offer for a property in this new neighborhood.

 Most people want to know if they’re moving into a safe neighborhood.
-There are ways to see the crime rate, but that number is just one component of a much broader overall safety equation.
+It’s possible to find the crime rate, but that number is just one component of a much broader safety equation.

-The FBI releases uniform reports on crime statistics on an annual basis in the fall of each year, and preliminary numbers are available on a semi-annual basis.
+Each fall, the FBI releases uniform reports on crime statistics, and preliminary numbers are available on a semi-annual basis.
 These reports are useful because they break down the specific type of crime reported.

-When it comes to safety, it’s probably best to think in terms of the rate of violent and property crime.
+With safety, it’s probably best to think in terms of the rate of violent and property crime.
 Not all criminal citations carry the same level of reason to worry.
-Looking at the numbers will also give you a good way of getting the facts and help you avoid preconceptions.
+Looking at the numbers will also give you a good way of getting the facts and avoiding preconceptions.

 Local and state level agencies in your area might also publish data around percentages of specific types of crime, which can help you make judgments for yourself.